flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 600GB

-Three and Vodafone are the only major UK networks to offer unlimited data for tethering on all plan types.
+Three is the only major UK network to offer truly unlimited data for tethering on all plan types.

-O2 and EE meanwhile have fair use policies for tethering with unlimited data, though at 650GB and 600GB respectively they’re unlikely to be an issue.
+O2, Vodafone, and EE meanwhile have fair use policies for tethering with unlimited data, though at either 650GB or 600GB they’re unlikely to be an issue.

 Business